Girls and puberty

 You'll probably gain weight in puberty - most girls do.
 You may notice more body fat along the upper arms, thighs, and upper back.
 Your hips will grow rounder and wider; your waist will become narrower.

-If you are gaining weight too fast, you may need to increase your exercise and substitute fruit and vegetables for junk foods.
+If you are gaining weight too fast, you may need to increase your exercise and opt for fruit and vegetables instead of junk foods.

 Puberty breast development